functionless/eventual-website/docs/reference/service.md

 table.grantReadWriteData(service);
 ```

-The `api`, `event` and `activity` handler's IAM Roles will now have access to read/write to that DynamoDB Table.
+The `api`, `event` and `task` handler's IAM Roles will now have access to read/write to that DynamoDB Table.

 You can also grant permissions to specific Lambda Functions: